To content

 For gig and festival organizers, Kviman and the band had great insights with their decades of common experience in the music business.

-After having summarized these insights, I wrote all content for the website.
-For feedback I included a few rock music fans, a journalist at Nya Åland, and (of course) Kviman and the band members.
+After summarizing these insights, I wrote all content for the website.
+For feedback, I included a few rock music fans, a journalist at Nya Åland, and Kviman and the band members.

 The press kit for the new album and tour proved to be very challenging to write.
-I wrote an initial light-hearted draft that the guys found too tongue-in-cheek and disliked.
+I wrote an initial tongue-in-cheek draft that the guys disliked.
 Kviman and the band then took over and cut me out.
-I had been too sloppy and aggressive.

-Their new draft was better and more condensed, but still not good enough.
-I later got another chance to make some edits and it turned out better.
+The new draft was better and more condensed, but still not good enough.
+Later, I got to make some edits and it turned out fine.
 However, too much time was wasted.

 Trouble finding images of record covers

 Finding images for the discography page was surprisingly difficult.
-We found most through Google and the Discogs community, but not all in good enough quality.
-Dregen saved the day by taking photos of his personal record collection.
-Thanks to him we even found some unknown promo singles we knew die-hard fans would love to learn about.
+We found a lot through Google and the Discogs community, but in good enough quality.
+Dregen helped by taking photos of his personal record collection.
+We even found some unknown promo singles we knew die-hard fans would love.

-With all content written, I started drawing wireframes of the website for both small and large screens.
-Everything in-between I was going to design in the browser in order to save time.
+With the content written, I started drawing wireframes of the website for both small and large screens.
+Everything in-between, I was going to design in the browser to save time.

-Before presenting the wireframes for the band, I asked some designers at HiQ for feedback so I could fix potential issues regarding usability and copywriting.
+Before presenting the wireframes to the band, I asked some designers at HiQ for feedback so I could fix likely usability issues.

-Early wireframe of the discography page with some annotations about categorization.
+Wireframe of the discography page with annotations about categorization.

 Lots of paper wireframes and some notes on a table